meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 It is possible to teach individuals how to integrate and use the componenets/strategies involved in the different steps to achieve goal realization.
 # King et al.
 There is a clear implication that meaning in life contributes to a happier life.
+"Theory would suggest that meaning has a broad and pervasive influence on well-being" (Zika and Chamberlain, 1992).

 ## Meaning of Life